JasonFritsche/Course-List-Unit-Test/README.md

 # Course-List-Unit-Test

 ## Course.cs
-Contains the Course class and constructor
+Contains the Course class and constructor.

 ## CourseList.cs
 Contains the courseList class.